Kennewick man injured when oncoming driver strikes his car

-A Kennewick driver was injured Saturday evening when an oncoming vehicle struck his SUV in the Finley area Saturday evening.
+A Kennewick driver was injured Saturday evening when an oncoming vehicle struck his SUV in the Finley area.

 The Washington State Patrol said Kearney was driving northbound on Highway 397 in a 2010 Jeep Grand Cherokee when he was struck in his lane by a southbound Nissan Altima driven by Joshua A. Leiva, 20, of Pasco.
 The wreck was reported shortly after 7:30 p.m. about four miles east of Kennewick.